nsummers98/Assignment-1/README.md

 When I initially created the git repo for this assignment, I did so through Visual Studios 2017.
 As a result, the solution files, various project files, and .gitignore and .gitattributes files were automatically added to the repository without my knowledge.
 Unbeknownst to me, they remained in the repository but were never updated until I published my repository onto GitHub.
+I cleared out the files unique to Visual Studios, but kept the .gitignore and .gitattributes in the published repository.